sanatankafle100/Udacity_project/README.md

 # Udacity_project
-Contains Projects completed during Udacity's Intro to programming course
+Contains Projects completed during Udacity's Intro to programming course and DSA and Algorithm.